anxiousazure/anxiousazure/README.md

 If it wasn't obvious I really like Outsiders SMP!
 Yeah I got into it several years late but it has me in a deathgrip.
 I live in the maze now.

 And!!
 The other current hyperfixation is Lifesteal SMP!
 Also Unstable Universe, I am making my way through it slowly and really really like it so far!
 Though I've got a ways to go to catch up, heh...
+Also.
+Decayed and Decrepit.
+Oh I love me a good zombie apocalpyse story...

 I also really really like Subnautica, it's probably one of my favorite games of all time.
 I also log a completely reasonable (it is not at all reasonable) amount of hours in Stardew Valley!